-As it was revealed over 23 years, we believe it to be a precedent for progress, a document that pushes us towards realizing universal principles of justice and equality.
+As it was revealed over 23 years, I believe it to be a precedent for progress, a document that pushes us towards realizing universal principles of justice and equality.
 No text is an island unto itself, and the Qur’an is no exception.
 The starting point is 600 AD tribal Arabia, an unjust society in need of The Message.

 2. Muhammad/Other Messengers